codefresh-io/docs.codefresh.io/_docs/enterprise/access-control.md

 Only people with **Administrator** level have access to the respective UI screens.

-Note however that **Users** can still control their own email notification settings, as well as access the [internal Codefresh registry externally]({{site.baseurl}}/docs/docker-registries/codefresh-registry/#generate-cfcr-login-token).
+Note however that **Users** can still control their own email notification settings.

 ## Access to Kubernetes clusters and Pipelines